Weaving a Tale: Quarry Story

 A version of 'Spinning a Yarn'.:

 If coming off of road, please use caution.
-Parking in a nearby lot is recommended.
+Parking along the side of the road closest to the cache is prohibited, so parking in a nearby lot is recommended.

 Weaving a Tale: Quarry Story.